EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Experiments

 \subsection{Evaluations for MM-EDiT}

-\textbf{Baselines and Ablations.} Besides comparing our MM-EDiT-based SD-v3.5M with the original model, we compare MM-EDiT's performance with several baselines and ablations.
-We compared MM-EDiT with three baselines using linear attention in MM-DiTs: Linear MM-DiT-$\alpha$, which computes queries, keys and tokens like MM-EDiT, but uses linear attention for all relations; Linear MM-DiT-$\beta$, which incorporates $\phi_{\textrm{LF}}$ from Linfusion for prompt tokens; and SANA-MM-DiT, which uses $\phi_{\textrm{SANA}}$ and MixFFN layers.
+\textbf{Baselines and Ablations.} Besides comparing our MM-EDiT-based SD-v3.5M with the original model, we also compare MM-EDiT's performance with three other baselines using linear attention in MM-DiTs: Linear MM-DiT-$\alpha$, which computes queries, keys and tokens like MM-EDiT, but uses linear attention for all relations; Linear MM-DiT-$\beta$, which incorporates $\phi_{\textrm{LF}}$ from Linfusion for prompt tokens; and SANA-MM-DiT, which uses $\phi_{\textrm{SANA}}$ and MixFFN layers.
 Additionally, we considered two variations of our hybrid attention mechanism: MM-EDiT with $\eta^{Lin}$ (Eq \ref{eq:hybrid-attn}), which uses theoretically correct adjustment terms, and MM-EDiT without $\phi_{CF}$ and $\phi_{SC}$.
-These comparisons highlight the importance of hybrid attention and token interaction in improving performance.
+These comparisons highlight the importance of hybrid attention and token interaction.

 \textbf{Quantitative Results} Table \ref{tab:sd35-main} presents the performance of MM-EDiT based on SDv3.5M, comparing both hybrid and non-hybrid attention methods.
 Our approach outperforms non-hybrid methods such as SANA-MM-DiT, Linear MM-DiT-$\alpha$, and Linear MM-DiT-$\beta$, highlighting the importance of hybrid attention in MM-DiTs.
 Note that our Linear MM-DiT-$\beta$ approach achieves a comparable FID score, but the qualitative results are inferior than the MM-EDiT (see Appendix~\ref{app:sec:cap}).
-Among the hybrid techniques, using the true normalization factor $\eta^{Lin}$ yields slightly inferior performance and slower processing compared to our simple approximation.
 Additionally, when we replace $\phi_{CF}$ and $\phi_{SC}$ with basic linear functions, the performance drops considerably, highlighting the value of our convolution-based functions.